get your digestive system into mint condition

-When I traveled out of town last month and left him to ride his bicycle to camp each day, he took the pocket money I gave him and stopped at the gluten-free, vegan food cart for a scoop in a gluten-free waffle cone every single day on his afternoon travels back to the friends house where he was staying while I was away.
+When I traveled out of town last summer and left him to ride his bicycle to camp each day, he took the pocket money I gave him and stopped at the gluten-free, vegan food cart for a scoop in a gluten-free waffle cone every single day on his afternoon travels back to the friends house where he was staying while I was away.

 Summertime teenage freedom and a daily scoop of ice cream!

 Nothing, of course, except a digestive system that’s running in tip-top, MINT condition, allowing you to enjoy your food and elevate your mood.

 Food as unlikely as ice cream.
 (One of the first foods ever to give me some major digestive distress, and on my honeymoon, no less!)

 If you’ve been with me through the past month or so, you know that I’ve made our summertime communications all about loving our guts with some digestive superfoods near and dear to my core.

 I’ve been sharing ideas, ingredients and recipes that not only enliven your seasonal menu, but also support the organ system that so often begs for our attention.

 Did you know that in Chinese medicine summer is the month of the small intestine?
 It’s the perfect time to bring in some special foods that do double-duty to nourish your insides while tickling your taste buds.